fboender/scriptform/doc/MANUAL.md

 * The tutorial on how to write form configuration files.
 * Invocations for how to run Scriptform and how to start it at boot time

-### <a name="intro_terminology">Terminology</a>

-Scriptform uses various terminology to distinguish between different components of the application.

-* **Form configuration**: The form configuration is the JSON file you write that describes your forms.
-A single JSON file contains some global properties (such as the title), the forms you want to define and their fields.
-* **Form definition**: A form definition describes a single form.
-Multiple form definitions can be given in a single form configuration.
-They are defined in the "forms" property of the form configuration.
-This "forms" property is a list of dictionaries.
-* **Form field**: Form definitions can contain one of more form fields.
-These are the fields in which users can enter information.
-Scriptform supports a variety of different field types, such as 'string', 'integer', 'date', etc.